HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Related Work and Background

-\emph{Sequential pattern mining.} A common feature of the works above is that they focus on anomalies at the level of a whole sequence \(s_i\) within \(\mathbf{S}\).
-Addressing a different problem , a number of works instead consider the problem of finding anomalous \emph{patterns} or \emph{subsequences} within a long sequence \(S = \left(x_i\right)_{i=1, \ldots, n}\)~\cite{chandola2012}.
-This is closely related to sequential pattern mining~\cite{agrawal1995mining}, e.g., algorithms to quickly find the most frequent subsequences in large sequence data~\cite{Sayed2004,servan2018prosecco}.
-Other works address this problem based on statistical methods, e.g., using Markov modelling techniques~\cite{gwadera2005markov, sadoddin2016finding, zhou2016bi,cadez2000visualization,walk2014,peixoto2017modelling}, hypothesis testing~\cite{singer2015,becker2017mixedtrails}, or information-theoretic methods to detect ``surprising'' subsequences~\cite{keogh2007compression,chakrabarti1998mining,bertens2016keeping}.
-Applications include the detection of common patterns in user trajectories~\cite{walk2014,Rosvall2014}, testing hypotheses about generative processes of trajectory data~\cite{singer2015}, or finding clusters in click streams and other sequence data~\cite{cadez2000visualization,peixoto2017modelling}.
+\emph{Sequential pattern mining.} A common feature of the methods outlined above is that they focus on anomalies at the level of a whole sequence \(s_i\) within \(\mathbf{S}\).
+Addressing a different problem, some methods instead attempt to find anomalous \emph{patterns} or \emph{subsequences} within a long sequence \(S = \left(x_i\right)_{i=1, \ldots, n}\)~\cite{chandola2012}.
+This is called sequential pattern mining, where the goal is to develop algorithms that quickly find the most frequent subsequences in large sequence data~\cite{agrawal1995mining, jianpei2001prefixspan, Sayed2004,servan2018prosecco}.
+Some work addresses this problem based on statistical methods, e.g., using Markov modeling techniques~\cite{gwadera2005markov, sadoddin2016finding, zhou2016bi,cadez2000visualization,walk2014,peixoto2017modelling, gwadera2010ranking}, hypothesis testing~\cite{singer2015,becker2017mixedtrails, tonon2019permutation}, or information-theoretic methods to detect ``surprising'' subsequences~\cite{keogh2007compression,chakrabarti1998mining,bertens2016keeping}.
+Applications include the detection of common patterns in user trajectories~\cite{walk2014,Rosvall2014}, testing hypotheses about generative processes of trajectory data~\cite{singer2015}, or finding clusters in sequence data~\cite{cadez2000visualization, peixoto2017modelling}.